Let’s talk about diversity and inclusion

 Let’s make our classrooms more inclusive, together!

-In each tab of this website, you will have access to a summarized printable version of key messages or strategies.
+On each page of the Inclusive pedagogies website, you can access a document summarizing key messages or strategies.

 - Adams, M., & Bell, L. A. (Eds.)
 (2016).
 Teaching for Diversity and Social Justice (3rd ed.).
 Routledge.